Free FROGGER Game and Review

-Frogger was one of the biggest games of the 80's.
+Frogger was one of the best-known video games of the 80s.
 Like many games of the period, it was simple and straightforward to play and was incredibly addictive.
-You can play it again for free right now, and you can also read more info underneath the game.
+With its joyful melodies and colourful graphics, it could be enjoyed by most age groups.

 Instructions: Simply use your arrow keys to move your frog and the spacebar to jump.
 Simply avoid all of the traffic and then try to jump on to the logs and turtles to make it to the top of the screen to one of the lilypads.
 Get five frogs onto the lilypads to complete the level.
 Each level will become harder to complete.

-1. Create a terrible splat by jumping right in front of a vehicle
+1. Create a terrible splat by jumping right in front of a vehicle.

-2. Drown your poor froggy by leaping into the river
+2. Drown your poor froggy by leaping into the river.

-3. Jump onto a nasty snake on the riverbank
+3. Jump onto a nasty snake on the riverbank.

-4. Jump into the jaws of a crocodile lurking on the riverbank
+4. Jump into the jaws of a crocodile lurking on the riverbank.

-6. Jump into a home already occupied by a frog or a crocodile
+6. Jump into a home already occupied by a frog or a crocodile.

-7. Ride a turtle or log off the side of the screen
+7. Ride a turtle or log off the side of the screen.

 8. Run out of time!